 Michael Jordan is the greatest basketball player to ever step on an NBA floor.
-It’s one thing to compare His Airness to LeBron James, or even other greats from the past, but no single player impacted the game of basketball like No. 23.
+It’s one thing to compare His Airness to LeBron James, or even other great NBA players of the past, but no one impacted the game of basketball like No. 23.

 Hailing from Wilmington, North Carolina, MJ played 15 seasons in the NBA, led the Chicago Bulls to two stints as three-peat NBA Champions, was named NBA Finals MVP in each of those title runs, and he won basically every award imaginable along the way.
 Despite all of that, and even after he hung up his jersey for the final time, how much money has Air Jordan racked up over the years?